bob-606/5.easa.fi/README.md

 ## 99. Which of the listed wing shapes has the lowest induced drag?
-Which of the listed wing shapes has the lowest induced drag?
 - Double trapezoidal shape
 - Trapezoidal shape
 - Rectangular shape